Q. How do I find out RAM size / memory size in FreeBSD? How do I display amount of free and used memory in the system?

-A. To displays the total amount of free and used physical and swap memory in the system, as well as the buffers used by the kernel you need to install special script Most user use sysctal command to get all data.
+To displays the total amount of free and used physical and swap memory in the system, as well as the buffers used by the kernel you need to install special script or package.
+Most FreeBSD user use the sysctal command to get all data.
 There is a perl script that automates everything and display back result on screen.

 FreeBSD command about RAM size and information

-Make sure perl is installed.
-Now to display or list total system memory usage type
+Make sure perl is installed on your system (which perl).
+To display or list total system memory usage type:

 $ free